šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 Use a gold/white glow to indicate high energetic coherence.

-3. Resonance Unfolding (Expansion)
+Resonance Unfolding (Expansion)

 Draw expanding shells or wavefronts emanating from the seed.

-Add arrows pointing outward labeled:
+Add outward arrows labeled:

 Resonance Unfolding → Expansion

-4. Structure Formation (Branching)
+Structure Formation (Branching)

 At nodes, annotate: